liujohnson118/tweetr/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.